cronos-labs/cronos-mainnet/README.md

 ## Seed Nodes

-A list of seeds from Crypto.org .
+A list of seeds from Crypto.org and Blockdaemon.
 Please make sure you add them to `seeds` in `config.toml`

 Seed nodes